 The management case will develop the plan to implement the preferred option including, time, costs, risks and how to move from the status quo to a fully implemented new public media entity.

-The Group is also overseeing targeted engagement with stakeholders to help inform a charter for the proposed new entity.
+The Governance also oversaw targeted engagement with stakeholders to help inform a charter for the proposed new entity.

 The Charter will define the purpose, objectives, and functions of a new public media entity as well as its operating principles.
 It would be part of new legislation required to establish a new entity.

-The targeted engagement is with key groups most affected by the purpose and function of a proposed new public media entity.
+The targeted engagement was with key groups most affected by the purpose and function of a proposed new public media entity.
 They are:

 - Media organisations